11187162/Projects/README.md

 *** **UNDER CONSTRUCTION** ***

 This repository will contain the source codes of XX-MAC, EX-MAC, and the QX-MAC protocols.
 All the proposed schemes were tested with OMNeT++ 5.5.1 using INET 4.2.5 installed in Ubuntu 18.04.
-For more information please contact me at 11187162@student.uts.edu.au.
+You can email me to get the codes.

 **What you need**